1. Uploading assets directly to Pics.io

 Click on the Upload icon in the top left corner of the main Pics.io screen.
 It's situated right under the yellow Pics.io logo.
 To upload new assets to Pics.io, select them from your device or simply drag'n'drop them to the screen.

-You may also upload files to the definite collection by clicking on the "Upload" button next to the collection name as it is shown on the screenshot below.
+You may also upload files to the definite collection by clicking on the "Upload" button next to the collection name as it is shown on the screenshot and video below.

 Where do my files appear in Pics.io after upload?

 The assets will be added to a collection which is selected at the moment.
 We strongly recommend to store your assets in collections to keep things organized.
 As you upload your assets you can comment, add some metadata info and attach keywords to make them more searchable.
 Scroll down to see more details about what you can do before uploading your files to Pics.io.

 Uploading individual assets and in bulk

 You can select numerous assets for to be uploaded to Pics.io.
 However, in case of slow internet connection or when you work with heavy assets (e.g. high-res RAW files), you'd better choose a setting that will let you upload one asset at a time.

 It is also possible to upload the whole folder (or multiple folders) with files from your device to Pics.io.
 All the structure will be the same as in your folder.
 New subcollections will be created.
 You may rename the subcollection later if necessary.

 How can I track upload progress?

 After uploading of the files starts, you can track the progress of uploading in the “Upload” menu on the left-side panel.
 If there are a lot of assets to be uploaded, you may minimize the Upload window to continue working with Pics.io meanwhile.